BalazsBanfi/Battleship/README.md

 ## My process

 - In my childhood we played the game according to the rule that the ships couldn't be next to each other.
 I know the official rules about the placement of ships, but I implemented the game based on my previous experience.
 - I put the most energy into the gameplay and computer intelligence.
-I'll have to develop the look later.
-Also should to add some functions (allows players to place their ships, 2 player options, etc..)
+I'll have to develop the look and should to add some functions later (allows players to place their ships, 2 player options, etc..)

 - About the intelligence of the computer:
-  - He first tries to hit the middle of the board, where the chances of ships appearing are higher
+  - It first tries to hit the middle of the board, where the chances of ships appearing are higher
   - After it extends the shots to the entire board
   - It only tries to hit every second cell, since ships cannot be neighbors and even the smallest ship occupies two cells
   - If it hits a ship, it will try to sink it